Dixin-Lab/Automatic-Movie-Trailer-Generator/README.md

 save_result_base = ''  # save segmentation result
 ```
 During testing phase, given a movie and a piece of music, we use BaSSL to segment the movie shots and Ruptures to segment the music shots.

+### Feature Extraction
+We use [ImageBind](https://github.com/facebookresearch/ImageBind) to extract visual features of movie shots and acoustic features of audio shots.